ece567-fall21-team13/medical-appointment-system/docs/activities/specification.md

       They are free for booking once 7 days passes.
    4. Available slots joined with Doctor_info, specialization, illness mapping - This part filters the doctor for specialization and illness category which are arguments passed from the app.

+### ER Diagram
+The ER diagram shows all tables and relations for all DB objects in the database.
+There's a also a unconnected history table which stores all the past schedule of a doctor and is populated at the end of the day.